 A good pair of jeans

 For most of my adult life, I bought my denim from fast fashion shops and wore them for a season before the knees wore out or the color faded in a not-so-cool way.

 It wasn’t until this year that I got my first pair of Levi’s from The Ruby Slipper, a local boutique specializing in denim.
-This summer I did some modeling for them, and in exchange, the owner, Chris, gifted me a pair of Levi’s and now they are my absolute favorite pair of jeans.
+Last summer I did some modeling for them, and in exchange, the owner, Chris, gifted me a pair of Levi’s and now they are my absolute favorite pair of jeans.

 After my dad and I went to Argentina they got mixed in with his things and I thought I left them in a different continent and wallowed in heartbreak for a few weeks until they showed back up.